vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/composable_roles.rst

-Step 2: Composable functional groups in Omnia
+Step 2: Create composable functional groups in Omnia
 ============================================================

 In Omnia, nodes are organized using **functional groups**.
 Functional groups provide a unified approach to managing large-scale node infrastructures, combining logical organization, physical placement, and resource optimization.